 Rock formations uncovered during construction were incorporated into the landscape at the front of the property providing a natural, organic complement to the straight lines and right angels of the building.
 Along with stones and other architectural elements from the original church placed throughout the landscaping, they also provide a clear connection to the area’s history.

 The 112-unit building is a mix of supportive and affordable housing serving very low-income residents.
 There are offices for social services on-site, as well as a laundry and community room with access to a landscaped outdoor area.
-The project is expected to achieve LEED Silver status.
+The project has achieved LEED Gold status.